TheRenegadeCoder/sample-programs/.github/README.md

 ## Special Thanks

-Many of the solutions in this repo we created in collaboration with folks trying to accomplish similar things.
+Many of the solutions in this repo we created in collaboration with folks trying to accomplish similar goals.
 Special thanks to the following folks for sharing their work with our repo:

 - [@toturkmen][toturkmen-profile] for their [Baklava Repo][baklava-repo]